Football in Egypt: National football team's achievements

-The team has won multiple cups over the years.
+Egypt has won multiple cups over the years.
 They won the African Cup of Nations 7 times.
 Egypt won the inaugural Cup in 1957, 1959, 1986, 1998, 2006, 2008 and 2010, making them record holders of most African cup wins and most wins in a row (for winning 3 times in a row).

 Their highest FIFA ranking was in July 2010 where they were ranked 9th in the world, making it their greatest achievement.
 They were the first from an African country and also, from an Arab country to participate in the World Cup when they played in 1934, losing to Hungary 4-2.

-Egypt played their second World Cup in 1990, where they didn't pass through the first stage after tying Ireland, Netherlands and losing to England 1-0 in what remains their last World Cup game.
+Egypt played their second World Cup in 1990, where they didn't pass through the first stage after tying Ireland, Netherlands and losing to England 1-0.

 Egypt Qualified for the 2018 World Cup which was the first time in 28 years.
 They were placed in Group A with hosts Russia, Uruguay and KSA.
 Egypt lost to Uruguay in the 90th minute and then lost 3-1 to Russia and scored the goal Mohamed Salah from a penalty in the last game against Saudi Arabia, Egypt lost 2-1 and scored the goal Mohamed Salah in the 22nd minute.